raneemr05/raneemr05/README.md

 😄 Pronouns: She/Her

 ⚡ Repositories
-My projects are mainly focused on Javascript based developments and Smart Contracts using Solidity
+My projects are mainly focused on Javascript based front-end development and Smart Contracts using Solidity

 <!--
 **raneemr05/raneemr05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.